arank/CS262-Pset1/RMI/README.md

 Adds a user name that can be logged into.
 Throws an error of a user or a group with that name already exists.

-     /group <group name>
+     /group <group name> <space seperated list of usernames>

-Adds a group with the given name that user can join.
-Throws an error of a user or a group with that name already exists.
+Adds a group with the given name including all valid users in the list of usernames given.
+Throws an error of a user or a group with that name already exists or a user in the list of members does not exist.

-    /joingroup <group name>

-If logged in under a user name, add yourself to the given group/

     /listusers <pattern default=*>